 Treatment for Unstable Angina

-First, your healthcare provider will need to find the blocked part or parts of the coronary arteries by performing a cardiac catheterization.
+First, your health care team will need to find the blocked part or parts of the coronary arteries by performing a cardiac catheterization.
 In this procedure, a catheter is guided through an artery in the arm or leg and into the coronary arteries, then injected with a liquid dye through the catheter.
-High-speed X-ray movies record the course of the dye as it flows through the arteries, and doctors can identify blockages by tracing the flow.
+High-speed X-ray movies record the course of the dye as it flows through the arteries, and blockages can be identified by tracing the flow.
 An evaluation of how well your heart is working also can be done during cardiac catheterization.
-View an illustration of a cardiac catheterization(link opens in new window).

-Next, based on the extent of the coronary artery blockage(s) your doctor will discuss with you the following treatment options:
+Next, based on the extent of the coronary artery blockage(s) your health care team will discuss with the following treatment options with you:

-- Coronary artery bypass graft surgery may be indicated depending on the extent of coronary artery blockages and medical history.
-In this procedure, a blood vessel is used to route blood around the blocked part of the artery, forming a kind of detour.
+- Coronary artery bypass graft surgery may be necessary depending on the extent of coronary artery blockages and medical history.
+In this procedure, a blood vessel is used to route blood around the blocked part of the artery.